LegallyGeek/FloridaProbonoCatalog-Joomla-Extension/README.md

 {loadmodule mod_fpbm,Florida Pro Bono Matters}
 ```

-### NOTE: The number used for "Cohort ID" and "Provider ID" will be provided by FPBM to relevant parties.
+### NOTE: The number used for "Cohort ID" and "Partner ID" will be provided by FPBM to relevant parties.